How to Brush

 - Some toothbrushes have a rubber tip on the handle that is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
-If these are used improperly you could injure the gums, so be sure to discuss proper use with Drs.
-Mandel and Joseph.
+If these are used improperly you could injure the gums, so be sure to discuss proper use with Dr. Mandel.

 - If used in conjunction with brushing and flossing, fluoride toothpastes and mouth rinses can reduce tooth decay by as much as 40 percent.
 Remember, these rinses are not recommended for children under six years of age.